 Artificial intelligence (AI) is among the top technological trends in many spheres, including e-commerce.
 However, the concept of AI has its roots in antiquity: Realistic humanoid automatons appeared in Greek myths, ancient Egyptian sculptures, and other ancient civilizations.
 The idea of creating a machine that could imitate human thinking has been developing by Chinese, Indian, Greek and European scholastic philosophers, including Aristotle.

 In 1872, the idea of “mechanical consciousness” was first voiced in science fiction by Samuel Butler in his novel “Erewhon”.
-After that, there were a lot of talking about AI, which we are skipping and moving straight to the successful attempt of realization AI in the form of computer programme that could lead a human-like conversation.
-In 1966, Joseph Weizenbaum has created the Eliza.
-It was a prototype of modern chatbots: the programme used “pattern matching” and other technologies to imitate communication of a psychotherapist and a patient.
-Eliza gave dialogue participants the illusion of human conversation and understanding.
-It even passed the Turing test, which was a method for determining whether or not a computer is capable of tricking humans into believing they it is also a human (in virtual communication).
+After that, there were a lot of talking about AI, which we are skipping and moving straight to the question of when AI chatbots were actually invented.
+AI chatbots were invented in 1966, when Joseph Weizenbaum created ELIZA, the first computer program capable of holding a human-like conversation.
+ELIZA is considered the prototype of modern chatbots: the program used “pattern matching” and other techniques to imitate the dialogue between a psychotherapist and a patient.
+ELIZA gave dialogue participants the illusion of human conversation and understanding.
+It even passed the Turing test, a method for determining whether a computer can trick humans into believing it is also human during virtual communication.

 This is what the conversation with Eliza looked like: